-The present scenario of Bangladesh tea has made it inevitable for further investment to uplift the industry.
-The internal consumers of the country are presently consuming about 98% of its produce.
-Consequently, this abrupt increase in internal consumption causes to decrease exportable surplus with a slow rate of production, which in turn causes to decline in export of tea.
+Abstract The present scenario of Bangladesh tea makes further investment inevitable to uplift the industry.
+Domestic consumers presently consume about 98% of its produce, leaving very little for export.
 The rate of investment in Bangladesh tea is very low, i.e. 3.64% per annum (1979-80 to 2008-2009), which has caused a slow growth of 2.94% per year in the production of tea, while the internal consumption has been increasing at a rate of 14.23% per annum over the last 39 years (1973 to 2011).
-Massive investment is needed to increase production for meeting domestic demand and retaining export market.
-New investment will enhance productivity with reduced cost thereby increase profitability, generate employment opportunities, income and standard of living of tea workers.
-Except sufficient investment the industry will lose its position as a unitary supplier of tea in domestic market and expose to international competitions with inadequate preparations.
+Massive investment is needed to increase production for meeting domestic demand and serving the export market.
+New investment will enhance productivity, and thereby increase profitability, generate employment, income and standard of living of tea workers.
+Without sufficient investment, the industry will lose its position as a unitary supplier of tea in domestic market as well as an exporter of the product.

-1. Background of the Study:
+1. Background of the Study